precice/precice.github.io/pages/docs/installation/installation-source-installation.md

 toc: false
 ---

-It is time to install preCICE into the installation prefix chosen during [preparation](installation-source-preparation#installation-prefix) and used during tha [configuration with CMake](installation-source-configuration).
+It is time to install preCICE into the installation prefix chosen during [preparation](installation-source-preparation#installation-prefix) and used during the [configuration with CMake](installation-source-configuration).

 To install preCICE run `make install`.